MRC-CBU/BIDS_conversion/MRI/README.md

 - [heudiconv](https://heudiconv.readthedocs.io/en/latest/) `pip install heudiconv`
 - [dcm2niix](https://github.com/rordenlab/dcm2niix) `pip install dcm2niix`

 To automatically create an environment with the required packages, you can use the [environment.yml](code/dicom_to_bids_single_subject.sh) file available in the [code](code) directory.
 To do that use the following command: `conda env create -f environment.yml`.
+It will create a conda environment called `heudiconv`.
+The activation of the `heudiconv` environment is integrated in the scripts.

 ## The main steps